-If the map is only going to be used for a single activity in Livelox it can be uploaded directly to Livelox.
-It is an easy way to do it if the map is manipulated in some way, for example a curve image or a corridor map where there is no point to upload it to Omaps.
-These types of maps however also need to be georeferenced and if it is not from the beginning it can be easily done with fitting it to a satellite map just as with Omaps.
+If the map is only going to be used for a single event in Livelox it can be uploaded directly to Livelox.
+It is recommended if the map is manipulated in some way, for example a contours-only map or a corridor map where there is no point to upload it to Omaps.
+These types of maps however also need to be georeferenced, which can be easily done with fitting it to a satellite map just as with Omaps.

 Courses can be read in from OCAD, PurplePen or another course setting program.
 Livelox even has support for reading in neatly cut control rings and dashes between the controls, and control figures placed in the right location.

 It is free to record in and upload routes, to view one route at a time, and to upload maps and courses.
 If you want to compare multiple routes at the same time you need to purchase a subscription.
 There are two types of subscriptions: club subscriptions and personal subscriptions.
 Club subscriptions give all club members access to all the routes for all the trainings that the club organizes.
 If you want to see the routes from competitions at the district level and higher you need to have a personal prescription.